-Medical Assistant and Medical Assisting Admission and Externship Requirements
+Medical Assistant, Medical Assisting and Phlebotomy Technician Admission and Externship Requirements

-Students applying for the Medical Assistant or Medical Assisting programs are required to submit the following clearances before coordination of the externship: Pennsylvania criminal record check, Child Abuse Clearance and FBI background clearance.
-While Penn Commercial does not require students to provide proof of vaccination prior to enrollment and the start of their program of study, medical programs offered do require a Health Clearance/Physical Form completed within one week of the start date.
-Furthermore, externship and clinical sites also require immunizations/titers for communicable diseases prior to entering the externship or clinical component of the program.
-The information required by program is outlined below.
+While Penn Commercial does not require students to provide physical clearance and proof of vaccination prior to enrollment and the start of their program of study, medical programs offered do require a Health Clearance/Physical Form completed within two weeks of the start date.
+Furthermore, externship sites may also require immunizations/titers for communicable diseases prior to entering the externship component of the program.
+The cost of this testing is included in the student's financial aid package.

-- Health Clearance/Physical Form

-- Hepatitis B Titer and vaccination if needed

-- Varicella Titer and vaccination if needed

-- MMR Titer and vaccination if needed

-- T-Spot Testing for Tuberculosis

-- TDAP vaccination, if requested by externship site

-- Flu shot
+- Health Clearance/Physical Form - Hepatitis B Titer and vaccination if requested by externship site - Varicella Titer and vaccination if requested by externship site - MMR Titer and vaccination if requested by externship site - T-Spot Testing for Tuberculosis if requested by externship site - TDAP vaccination if requested by externship site - Flu shot if requested by externship site